Does lack of sleep cause headaches?

 Getting sufficient sleep is essential for a healthy and active life.
 While you sleep, your body repairs and rejuvenates itself to perform your everyday activities with ease and optimize your brain functioning.
 So, what happens when you are sleep-deprived?

-Well, we all have had gloomy days and severe headaches and also blamed ourselves for not sleeping well the previous night.
+Well, we all have had gloomy days and severe headaches and blamed ourselves for not sleeping well the previous night.

 Sleep and Headache

 The relationship between sleep and headache is undeniable.
 Although unclear, for if sleep deprivation causes headaches or headaches that lead to disturbed biology of the sleeping cycle, these two are invariably interlinked.
 A number of studies have suggested that sleep deprivation or irregular sleep cycles may trigger a headache or migraine.
 Headaches due to insufficient or interrupted sleep are generally labeled tension headaches, and in addition to this, lack of sleep may also trigger cluster headache attacks, hypnic headaches, etc.

 Conversely, it is also true that excessive sleep may also trigger headaches or migraine.